Tatskaari/GustoLang/README.md

 # KotlinLang
-A toy language written in kotlin
+A toy language written in kotlin the plan is to get this targeting the JVM